Rumination Syndrome: A Lesser-Known Eating Disorder

 Diagnosis of rumination disorder

-Rumination syndrome is not rare but rarely diagnosed.
+Rumination syndrome is "not rare but rarely diagnosed".

 Rumination is mistaken for vomiting.
 In the case of rumination, the food is undigested, and patients can retain the food in the mouth.
 But in vomiting, the food is forcefully ejected and thus cannot be retained.
+The main characteristic of rumination syndrome is regurgitating food and eating it again.

 Symptoms vary as some people experience pain while eating, whereas some are pain-free.
 Some people may change their eating habits and food choices to avoid regurgitation.
 Some may have nausea.